miischmi/audio-segmentation/README.md

 All data used originates from the Ehrenreich-Collection of the HKB and can be accessed at https://ehrenreich.bfh.science/ (login required).

 ## Paper
+The associated papers
+- Automated Segmentation in Audio Analysis in the Ehrenreich Collection (2020)
-The associated paper is in possession of the author (michelle.schmid@students.bfh.ch) and the supervisor (eduard.klein@bfh.ch).
+- Optimizing Feature Representations for Automated Segmentation within the Ehrenreich Collection (2021) are in possession of the author (michelle.schmid@students.bfh.ch) and the supervisor (eduard.klein@bfh.ch).
 <br/>
 <br/>